Update: Contact D.R. Horton for information on first Homestead homes

 Site work for Homestead's first phase – which includes grading, utility installation and road construction – is scheduled to conclude in early 2020.
 We are sensitive about the impacts this work could have on our neighbors and are working closely with the City of Dixon to reduce inconveniences as much as possible, and to keep residents informed as this work progresses.

-Initial home construction will occur in the project’s first phase -- east and west sides of Pitt School Road and south of Hillview Drive -- and currently is anticipated to begin in the spring 2020.
-Build out of the entire Homestead project will likely take several years, with specific timing determined by market conditions and the City’s Measure B, which limits the number of homes that can be built annually.
+Homes will be constructed by a variety of nationally and regionally well-known builders.
+Initial home construction will occur in the project’s first phase on the east and west sides of Pitt School Road and south of Hillview Drive.
+Buildout of the entire Homestead project will likely take several years, with specific timing determined by market conditions and the City’s Measure B, which limits the number of homes that can be built annually.